hibernate/hibernate-search/README.md

 ## License

-This software and its documentation are distributed under the terms of the FSF Lesser Gnu Public License (see lgpl.txt).
+This software and its documentation are distributed under the terms of the FSF Lesser GNU Public License (see lgpl.txt).